How to sell Amazon Kindle ebooks, which are only a collection of emails.

 …this book was created from existing content I already had.
 Specifically, I spent $550 for a ghostwriter to take a series of emails from a Google group and turn them into a working manuscript…

-From this, I gathered that the content of the book was immediately secondary to the goal of selling ebooks, which led me to thinking that perhaps authors are handicapped in their book marketing because they are so in love with their book, which probably took months and months to write.
+From this, I gathered that the content of the book was immediately secondary to the goal of selling ebooks, which led me to think that perhaps authors are handicapped in their book marketing because they are so in love with their book, which probably took months and months to write.

 I am sure many authors will shudder at this next quote from the article.